 Peace Pole Events are posted on the Spiritual Awareness Center's main calendar.
 Special notices will also be posted here.

-The Autumn Equinox will be celebrated Wednesday, September 23, 2015 at noon at the Peace Pole in Ute Indian Park, across the street from the Ute Indian Museum.
-This event will be a part of the Annual Week of Unity and Peace.
+The Winter Solstice will be celebrated on Tuesday, December 22, 2015 at noon at the Peace Pole in Ute Indian Park, across the street from the Ute Indian Museum.

 Everyone is invited to participate in these Prayer Gatherings or to meditate and pray individually at the Peace Pole.